State of Love and Trust: Origin and recording

 "State of Love and Trust" features lyrics written by vocalist Eddie Vedder and music co-written by guitarist Mike McCready and bassist Jeff Ament.
 The song was originally recorded during the sessions for Ten with the possible intention of appearing in the film Singles.
 Ament said, "The version of 'State of Love and Trust' with Dave Krusen on drums is so much better than what ended up being released," and added, "He really plays that song in the spirit it was written in.
 It has a much trashier, Crazy Horse feel to it.
 It's awesome."
-This version of "State of Love and Trust" recorded during the Ten sessions appears on Rearviewmirror: Greatest Hits (1991 - 2003) while an early version appears on the 2009 Ten reissue.
+The version of "State of Love and Trust" recorded during the Ten sessions eventually appeared on the 2009 reissue of Ten.

 The version of "State of Love and Trust" heard in the film Singles and on its soundtrack was recorded in 1992 and was one of the first songs to be recorded with drummer Dave Abbruzzese.
 The same sessions also produced "Breath", "Dirty Frank", and the re-recorded version of "Even Flow".